JadeP27/staffing/README.md

 - Installation
 - Instructions
 - Technologies
-- Screenshots
 - Link to Video Demonstration

 ### Description/User Story
-The purpose of this application was to create a team generator that functions from the command line.
+The purpose of this application was to create a team generator that functions from the command line which generates an output html based off of the users input.
 The application prompts to user to make selections and input employee information.
 User Story:
 As a manager
 I want to generate a webpage that displays my team's basic info